datastaxdevs/workshop-ai-as-api/README.md

 Without further ado, it is time to start the full-fledged API.

-Hit Ctrl-C in the API console (if you didn't already stop the "minimal API") and launch the following command this time (as we approach "production", we do not want the `--reload` flag any more:
+Hit Ctrl-C in the API console (if you didn't already stop the "minimal API") and launch the following command this time (you're now closer to "production", so you do not want the `--reload` flag any more):

 ```
 uvicorn api.main:app